Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/benchmarks/SVD.rst

 Profiling
 ==========

-The timing performance of the 4x4 SVD is shown in the table below, where matrix size is 4 x 4, and FPGA frequency is 300MHz.
+The timing performance of the 4x4 SVD is shown in the following table, where matrix size is 4 x 4, and FPGA frequency is 300MHz.

 .. _tab_SVD_Execution_Time: